 Is Texas a Community Property State?

 Why is this presumption important?
 It’s important because if you want to claim that a piece of property is actually your own separate property of which you have sole ownership—and not jointly owned as a part of the marital estate—the burden would be on you to prove that assertion with clear and convincing evidence.
 And that isn’t always easy.
 We’ll explain why overcoming that burden can be challenging later in this article.
+For the record, Texas isn’t the only state in the US with community property laws; it is one of nine states that do.
+What states in the US have community property laws?
+Along with Texas, other US community property states include: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Washington and Wisconsin.
+While community property laws may be similar from state to state, you’ll find distinct differences in laws among other community property states compared to Texas community property law.

 What is separate property in Texas?

 As for property acquired by way of “gift, devise or descent,” that can include gifts spouses give to each other.
 Texas community property laws clearly state that when one spouse gives the other spouse a gift, that gift generally remains the spouse’s separate property.
-However, it isn’t always that cut and dried.
+However, it isn’t always that cut and dry.

 For example, if a husband paid cash for a diamond necklace for his wife and gifts it to her for her birthday, that necklace would typically be considered her personal property to keep, free and clear.
 Now if the gift the spouse receives was a BMW, and community funds are being used to pay the loan on the car, and the gift giver’s name is on the title, walking away with the “gifted” car could get complicated.
 Check out our recent blog, “Who gets the car?”, to learn more.